sini/nixkraken/docs/src/index.md

 The source code can be found on [GitHub](https://github.com/nicolas-goudry/nixkraken) and issues and feature requests can be posted on the [GitHub issue tracker](https://github.com/nicolas-goudry/nixkraken/issues).

-To add new options, improve documentation, or fix bugs, please open a [pull request](https://github.com/nicolas-goudry/nixkraken/pulls).
+To add new options, improve documentation, or fix bugs, please read the [contributing guide](./dev/contributing.md).

 ## Licenses